 Dr. William Allen Jones was the first dentist licensed in BC.
 He was born in 1831 in Raleigh, North Carolina, USA and died in Barkerville in 1897.
 I have not yet succeeded in finding his grave in the Barkerville cemetery.
 Many tourists peer into his dental clinic on the main street of Barkerville Historic Town near Wells.

-Using a photo kindly supplied by the Barkerville archives, I designed a silk screen portrait in 8 colours (above).
+Using a photo kindly supplied by the Barkerville archives, I designed a silk screen print in 8 colours (above).
 I chose a 100 pound paper stock that could handle a large area of water based ink (TW 5000 series from Willox Graphics) without significant buckling.

 These variations in the background blend show the process of achieving a variety of results – one of the things I enjoy most about printing:

 Next step: printing the shirt:

 Printing a gradient base for the jacket, showing some variations in the backgrounds:

-Next: the underprint for the head and face:
+Next: the underprint for the head and face, showing variations in the backgrounds:

 The first posterization of the photo: